dobrooks/AWS-Examples/README.md

   - Properly terminate/cleanup resources when no longer needed
   - Implement appropriate cost control measures

+Before implementing any solution from this repository:
+1. Test thoroughly in a non-production environment
-Before implementing any solution from this repository, carefully evaluate the potential costs for your specific use case and requirements.
-Amazon Web Services provides various tools like the [AWS Pricing Calculator](https://calculator.aws/) to help estimate costs.
+2. Evaluate the potential costs for your specific use case
+3. Review and enhance security measures as needed
+4. Consider using the [AWS Pricing Calculator](https://calculator.aws/) to estimate costs

+The examples provided are not guaranteed to be production-ready and should be used as reference material only.